“I can’t get to sleep.

 Can Mindfulness Help You Sleep Better?

 Mindful practice provides space.
-It enables us to stand apart from our thoughts; to observe them without judgment, anger, disappointment, regret, or fear.
+It enables us to stand apart from our thoughts and observe them without judgment, anger, disappointment, regret, or fear.

 Mindfulness appears to offer a solution, and science agrees.